gerard76/carscraper/README.md

 New version from https://github.com/gerard76/carcrawler

-It fetches the car model you are interested in and plots the result in a scatterplot so it is easy to see which cars are bargains.
+It fetches the car model you are interested in and plots the result in a scatterplot so it is easier to see which cars are bargains.

+The plot puts year and price on the axis and uses color to give you information about the milage (which may vary)

 # Get started